darkwhispering/EP-Hashimage/readme.txt

 **Some notes**

 * The Twitter API required a consumer key and secret that you need to get from https://dev.twitter.com [Follow this guide](http://darkwhispering.com/how-to/get-twitter-consumer-key-and-secret ) if you don't know how to get one.
-* The Twitter API only returns the latest results when searching on hashtag, so the result set is limited due to this.
-There are no exact limit but seems to be between 50-70.
-[More info here (see limitations)](https://dev.twitter.com/docs/using-search)
-* The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.
-* The Instagram API limits the search result to around max 20 images!
-Fix might come in the future.
-[More info here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram).
+* The Instagram API are using odd limits.
+If you set a limit of eg 20, you will never get 20 images back, it find 30 and then remove any that is private and give back all the images after that.
+A result can therefor be different on each request.
+I will be looking into a workaround for this in the future.

 == Installation ==

-1. Upload the zipped file to yoursite/wp-content/plugins
+1. Upload the zipped files content to yoursite/wp-content/plugins
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Make sure your uploads folder is writeable.
+4. [Read the documentation](http://darkwhispering.com/documentation/hashimage) to get started, you need to get keys and secrets from Twitter and Instagram.

 == Upgrade Notice ==
-Upgrading to version 5+ from any version below **WILL** break your installed EP Hashimage plugins settings.
-After install, be sure to go over your settings again including widget.
+Upgrading to version 5 from any version below **WILL** break your installed EP Hashimage plugins settings.
+After install, be sure to go over your settings again including widgets.

 If the widget won't work, remove it from the widgeta area and read add it.